LiemCuSun/jcwm15_fundamental/README.md

 ## OUTLINE
-- next conditional statement
-  - if...else...
-  - swicth...case
-  - logic operator
-- loop
-  - while
-  - do...while
-  - for(...)
-  - infinite loop
+- loop part 2
-  - break and continue
-  - nested loop : loop inside loop
+  - case or example : pattern
-  - for loop => drawing pattern
+  - label for loop
+  - debug
+- Array
+  - introduction to array